jeremyNg/bedtools/_episodes/03-merge.md

 ---
-title: "Merge -- combining adjacent features"
+title: "Merging: Combining contiguous regions"
 teaching: 10
 exercises: 10
 questions:
-- "Why do we use bedtools merge?"
+- "When do we use merge?"
 objectives:
-- "Be aware of how to use the merge command in bedtools"
-- "Be able to use different options, depending on analysis needs"
 keypoints:
--"merge enables us to combine regions that overlap to give us a single contiguous interval, or regions that are less than a given distance apart"

 ---